 Event Operations Manager

 The Event Operations Manager is someone who has strong organizational skills and meticulous attention to detail.
 This person also needs to have strong social skills that bode well for constructive communications, negotiations, and agreements with vendors.
 They will also be the one to source vendors for various aspects of the event such as caterers, florists, and more.
-They gather the information, the Event Coordinator will make the final call after reviewing the options.
+They gather the information.
+The Event Coordinator will make the final call after reviewing the options.

 Fundraising Program Manager

 The Fundraising Program Manager is responsible for creating and implementing the fundraising activities surrounding the fundraising event.
 The Fundraising Program Manager will be responsible for generating various activities throughout the event marketing phase and during the actual event to ensure optimum giving and by making it a fun experience.
-This person has the most critical role in the overall success of the fundraising event, so ensure that the person chosen has the capacity to take this one and implement it in an enthusiastic manner.
+This person has the most critical role in the overall success of the fundraising event, so ensure that the person chosen has the capacity to take this on and implement it in an enthusiastic manner.
 Their impact can make or break the entire event effort.